-- Web Design Showcases From Various Industries1
+- Web Design Showcases From Various Industries

-- Global Web Design Showcases2
+- Global Web Design Showcases

-- Portfolio Web Design Showcases3
+- Portfolio Web Design Showcases

 Trends In Real Estate Websites

 1. Traditional/Sophisticated Themes Versus Modern/Contemporary Themes

 Property realtors want to convey the message that they’re reliable and well-established.
 They want home buyers to feel that they will be purchasing property from a company that’s dependable, steadfast and time-tested.
 That’s why most of them opt for a classic and sophisticated theme for their websites, rather than a sleek, modern theme.